Skip to Content

 While he felt accepted by friends, he felt unsupported by the school system.
 “If there are Muslim students, I hope schools can prepare separate food and also a separate room for praying,” Makhamatzhanov said.

 But not all Muslim students experience the inclusion that Makhamatzhanov did.
-Sixth grader Yahyo Khorilov said, “I really had problems making friends.
+Eighth grader Yahyo Khorilov said, “I really had problems making friends.
 I couldn’t speak Korean, and they thought that I wasn’t cool enough.
 They were shy or maybe ignorant, but it was hard.”

 Especially in earlier grades, classmates frequently left Khorilov out during lunchtime and teased him for his religious practices.
 “After I turned 12, it was required that I pray.
 So, I had to pray, but the school said that they can’t make space for me inside the school building and that I had to find a place outside of the school to pray.
 One time, I found a place and tried to pray outside, but my friends found me and teased me about it.
 They were like, ‘What are you doing?
 What is that?’ or ‘Is that your religion?
 That sucks,’” Khorilov said.